 - People were protected from the risk of abuse.
 Policies and procedures were in place for staff to follow. - Staff had received training on identifying and reporting abuse and knew what action to take if they identified abuse.
-One staff member said, "I have no concerns for the safety of the people who use the service; I feel confident in raising concerns or issues." - People told us they felt safe when receiving their care.
-Relatives told us, "The core team have a good measure of [person's] abilities and how to support them discreetly without them feeling "cared" for. " and "I feel [person] is definitely in safe hands, they genuinely care."
+One staff member said, "I know what to do should I ever have any concerns and I feel confident they would be dealt with to make sure people were kept safe." - People told us they felt safe when receiving their care.
+One relative told us, "The staff are very caring with [person], they know their needs and do everything they can to maintain their safety."